minno/minno-php-sdk/README.md

 The `assert_valid_purchase()` function dies if the purchase is invalid.
 For more complex behavior, use the `is_valid_purchase()`, which returns a boolean.

-You get the userId and invitemId from the client-side `minnoCallback()` function that gets executed after a user purchases an item.
-You can then POST these parameters to your server for verification before giving the user access to your premium service.
+You receive the `userId` and `invitemId` from the client-side `minnoCallback()` function that gets executed after a user purchases an item.
+You can then POST these parameters to your server endpoint for verification before giving the user access to your premium service.

 [examples]: http://github.com/minno/minno-php-sdk/tree/master/examples